-The term "Bunker" refers to the fuel that is used to operate ships.
+The term "Bunker" refers to the fuel used to operate ships.
 Bunkering is the action of supplying a ship with bunkers.
-The ship operator is responsible for the payment of these bunkers to the bunker supplier.
+The ship operator is responsible for paying these bunkers to the bunker supplier.

-As fuel prices are quite volatile, the shipping lines charge a fee called "Bunker Adjustment Factor (BAF)" to cover the fluctuations in global bunker costs.
+As fuel prices are volatile, the shipping lines charge a "Bunker Adjustment Factor (BAF)" fee to cover the fluctuations in global bunker costs.

-This BAF is charged either as a separate charge or included in the freight charge depending on the trade route.
+This BAF is charged either as a separate or included in the freight charge, depending on the trade route.

 The Anatomy Of The Sea Freight Invoice